oliverscheer/node-sonos-http-api-container/README.md

 This project is based on this GitHub Project [https://github.com/jishi/node-sonos-http-api](https://github.com/jishi/node-sonos-http-api)

 It creates a container based on the latest sources of the mentioned Git Hub Project.
+Dockerfile is based on [https://github.com/mkshb/docker-sonoshttpapi](https://github.com/mkshb/docker-sonoshttpapi).

 ## Steps to install this image local